linusha/twitter-sentiment-2020-election/README.md

 >Hagemann, L., Abramova, O. (2022).
 Crafting Audience Engagement in Social Media Conversations: Evidence from the U.S. 2020 Presidential Elections.
 In *Proceedings of the 55th Hawaii International Conference on System Sciences*, pp. 3222-3231. https://hdl.handle.net/10125/79729.

 Please note the linceses specified below and cite the paper when possible.

+**An extended version of this research has been submitted to [Internet Research](https://www.emeraldgrouppublishing.com/journal/intr) within a manuscript entitled "Sentiment, We-talk and Engagement on Social Media: Insights from Twitter Data Mining on the U.S. Presidential Elections 2020".** Additional files for this publication can be found on a separate [branch](https://github.com/linusha/twitter-sentiment-2020-election/tree/internet-research) inside of this repository.

 ## Process Documentation